 Shawn Slovo remembers how her Jewish parents, African National Congress activists, left home in the middle of the night to attend secret meetings.
+She recalls police regularly raiding their Johannesburg house and arresting her mother and father.
 All the while, she said, she resented “having to share my parents with a cause much greater than myself.”

 Slovo grew up to become a screenwriter who honored her parents (and exorcised childhood demons) through her movies.